RYGhub/funkwhale/docs/importing-music.rst

 1. It will use the cover embedded in the audio files themeselves, if any (Flac/MP3 only)
 2. It will use a cover.jpg or a cover.png file from the imported track directory, if any
-3. It will fectch cover art from musicbrainz, assuming the file is tagged correctly
+3. It will fetch cover art from musicbrainz, assuming the file is tagged correctly

 Getting demo tracks
 ^^^^^^^^^^^^^^^^^^^